NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 :ref:`source/32_step_2_npb_setup:SPICE Data Set Catalog File`.

+Miscellaneous Collection
+^^^^^^^^^^^^^^^^^^^^^^^^

+The miscellaneous collection contains checksum products under the checksum directory.
+These checksum files provide a table of MD5 sums for all the files in the archive as of a particular archive version, including checksums for all previous checksum files and their labels but excluding the checksum for the checksum file itself and its label.

+There should be a checksum product for each release of the archive.
+As for any other archive product, the checksum product will have a label.
+These labels have the same file name except for the extension, which will be ``.xml``.

+In addition, the miscellaneous collection might contain orbit number files (ORBNUM) under an orbnum directory with their corresponding ``.xml`` labels.
+Any ORBNUM files go here because they are not SPICE kernels.

+Other types of files are currently not envisaged for the miscellaneous collection.

 LIDs, VIDs, LIDVIDs, and File naming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A critical element of PDS4 archives are the products' Logical Identifiers (LID) and the products' Version Identifiers (VID).
+Critical elements of PDS4 archives are the products' Logical Identifiers (LID) and the products' Version Identifiers (VID).

-a LID is a unique logical identifier that is assigned to each product, collection, and bundle.
-The nicety is that the LID is not bound to the data location and therefore is adept to reference data uniquely.
+A LID is a unique logical identifier that is assigned to each product, collection, and bundle.
+The nicety is that the LID is not bound to the data location and therefore is able to reference data uniquely.
 VIDs provides the capability to version the data identified by a LID; LIDVID combines the LID and the VID to provide a unique reference to a specific version of the data.